Growth tightness and genericity for word metrics from injective spaces: Proof of exponential genericity

-\begin{proof}[{Proof of Theorem~\ref{thm:genericity}}] Let $(X,d)$ be the injective space on which $G$ acts, $A$ be the collection of elements which are not Morse (equivalently, these are the elements that are not strongly contracting on $(X,d)$, and in the mapping class group setting, these are exactly the reducible mapping classes).
-Since none of the elements of $A$ is strongly contracting on $(X,d)$, we have $\lambda_A(d)<\lambda_G(d)$ (by ~\cite{Yang2018}).
-Hence, using Theorem \ref{thm:Most_main_theorem}, we obtain that $\lambda_{A}(d_{S_n})<\lambda_{G}(d_{S_n})$ for all $n$ large enough.
-By Proposition~\ref{prop:rate_to_density}, since $\lambda_G(d_{S_n})$ is a true limit, we have exponential genericity.
+\begin{proof}[{Proof of Theorem~\ref{thm:genericity}}] Let $(X,d)$ be the geodesic metric space with strongly contracting elements on which $G$ acts, and let $A$ be the collection of elements which are not strongly contracting on $(X,d)$.
+We have $\omega_A(d)<\omega_G(d)$ (by ~\cite{Yang2018}).
+Hence, using Theorem \ref{thm:Most_main_theorem}, we obtain that $\omega_{A}(d_{S_n})<\omega_{G}(d_{S_n})$ for all $n$ large enough.
+By Proposition~\ref{prop:rate_to_density}, since $\omega_G(d_{S_n})$ is a true limit, we have exponential genericity. \end{proof}